bdoms/git_trello/readme.md

 Set `strict` to `True` to make the push operation abort instead.
 This can useful for enforcing strict standards like "all commits must reference a card" or for allowing authors to ammend commits if they entered in an erroneous card number that doesn't exist.

+#### `force_override`

+By default force pushes are ignored.
+By setting `force_override` to `True` you can allow force pushes to modify cards.
+In this case old comments referencing commits that no longer exist will be deleted, and new comments will be made for the new hashes.
+This ensures that the links in Trello will remain up to date, but it makes the most requests and will take the longest amount of time.

 ## Credits